 Lunch is a time for students to relax and socialize as well as enjoy their lunches.
-All elementary students will go to the cafeteria at 11:50.
-Additionally, the following rules apply:
+To help students move quickly through the lunch line, we will have a "phased" lunch.
+All students in grades 7-12 will go to the cafeteria at 11:18.
+Additionally the following rules apply:

-1. Listen to the lunchroom attendant and follow all his or her directions

-- 2. Wait patiently and quietly in line for lunch - 3.
-Don't cut or save spaces for anyone either in line or at a table - 4.
-Choose a place to sit and stay there - 5.
-Don't play with your food and don't touch other student's food - 6.
-Use your inside or two-foot voice.
-While in line, only people directly in front of you or behind you should be able to voice.
-While at your table, only people sitting with you should be able to hear your voice - 7.
-No personal devices/toys, games, cards or computers/Chromebook are allowed in the cafeteria at lunch.
-Playground equipment may be placed near the stage, on the floor - 8.
-Ask permission to use the bathroom.
-Line up one at a time - 9.
+- 1. Listen to the lunchroom attendant and follow all his or her directions. - 2.
+Wait patiently and quietly for your class to be called.
+Seniors eat first every day then there is a rotation, so each class is able to go first. - 3.
+Don't cut or save spaces for anyone either in line or at a table. - 4.
+Choose a place to sit and stay there. - 5.
+Use your inside voice.
+While in line, only people directly in front of you or behind you should be able to hear your voice.
+While at your table, only people sitting with you should be able to hear your voice. - 6.
+Ask permission to leave the cafeteria. - 7.
 All food must be eaten in the cafeteria.
-No food is allowed to be finished out of the cafeteria - 10.
-Clean up your lunch items and place all trash in appropriate containers - 11.
-Wait to be dismissed
+No food is allowed to be finished outside of the cafeteria. - 8.
+Clean up your lunch items and place all trash in appropriate containers.